rweigel/phys685/eval.md

 # Introduction

-After years of experimentation, I have found the following class approach results in the most learning.
+From experimentation, I have found the following class approach results in the most learning.
 It is quite different from the usual formula of 1.
 A lecture (covering topics that can be found in many textbooks), 2.
 A homework with some problems related to the lecture.

 I'd like some feedback on this approach.
 Please read through the following and fill out the course evaluations (before Sunday at 11:59 pm).
 You should have a link in your email.
 I am _most_ interested in written comments, especially on ideas for variations on the approach described below.